Carlos Santana (baseball): Return to Cleveland

 On December 3, 2018, the Phillies traded Santana and J. P. Crawford to the Seattle Mariners for Jean Segura, Juan Nicasio, and James Pazos.
 In a three-team transaction ten days later, the Mariners traded Santana with cash to the Indians, the Indians sent Encarnación and a competitive balance draft pick to the Mariners, Yandy Díaz and Cole Sulser to the Tampa Bay Rays, and the Rays traded Jake Bauers to Cleveland.

 Santana hit the 200th home run of his career on April 28, 2019, versus Wade Miley of the Houston Astros.
 Selected by fan voting in 2019 to his first career MLB All-Star Game, Santana was named the starting first baseman for the American League.
 He and Indians were hosts for the event played at Progressive Field and he batted cleanup.
 Santana also competed in the Home Run Derby.
 On August 11 versus the Minnesota Twins, he hit a game-winning grand slam in a 7–3 outcome to tie the Indians and Twins for first place.
 The following night, Santana hit a walk-off home run at Progressive Field to defeat the Boston Red Sox, 6–5, that allowed the Indians to reclaim sole possession of first place in the AL Central for the first time since the previous April.
-Through August 15, Santana homered five time times in the seventh inning or later to give the Indians a lead.
+Through August 15, Santana homered five times in the seventh inning or later to give the Indians a lead.

 Overall with the 2020 Cleveland Indians, Santana batted .199/.349/.350 with 8 home runs and 30 RBIs in 60 games, and led the American League in walks, with 47.
 The Indians declined their club option on Santana's contract for the 2021 season on October 30, 2020, making Santana a free agent.